This course is only available for international students to apply for.

 Months of entry

-You will join a team of clinical, educational and research supervisors from Countess of Chester Hospital and the University of Chester in a well-developed three-year structured course, in which you will have opportunity to gain theoretical, clinical and research skills in all main specialities of Medicine.
-The research topic will be jointly run by the research team at the Institute of Medicine and the medical staff at one of the Countess of Chester Hospitals.
+You will join a team of clinical, educational and research supervisors from Countess of Chester Hospital and the University of Chester in a well-developed three-year structured course, in which you will have opportunities to gain theoretical, clinical and research skills in all main specialities of medicine.
+The research topic will be jointly run by the research team at Chester Medical School and the medical staff at one of the Countess of Chester Hospitals.

-- Gain hands-on training in all major specialities of clinical medicine supported by named supervisors.
+- gain hands-on training in all major specialities of clinical medicine, supported by supervisors

-- Clinical training portfolios akin to the UK local training programme in partnership with RCP London, enabling completion of MRCP.
+- undertake clinical training portfolios akin to the UK local training programme in partnership with RCP London, enabling completion of MRCP

 This course is ideal for ambitious International Doctors who will benefit from a Clinical MD, intensive clinical training, MRCP, options for working in the NHS and research training.
 We expect graduates from the course to become prominent clinical academics in their country of origin.

 How will I be taught?

 You will be fully supported and encouraged to prepare and obtain the MRCP as well as producing a portfolio of research outputs suitable for publication.
 These will include clinical audits, systematic reviews and research papers.
 You will also have the opportunity to complete specialist modules from our MSc courses.